Best George Foreman Grills of 2017

 Overall, this is a great addition to your kitchen.
 You get enough cooking space to feed a family of 3-4, no mess cooking, and easy clean up afterwards.
 The best part?
 You get more control in cooking with the timer and temperature settings.
 Definitely a lot of bang for your buck.

 George Foreman GGR50B Indoor/Outdoor Grill Review

-The GGR50B is an acknowledged bestseller in the George Foreman line.
+The GGR50B is an acknowledged bestseller in the best George Foreman grills line.
 And that’s not without cause.
 While a lot of the Foreman grills are contact grills, this one is more old school using convection type grilling.
 The grill has a high domed lid and adjustable steam vent just like traditional charcoal grills.
 This is actually perfect for “bulky” types of food that just don’t fit well with contact grills such as pork roasts, whole corn, and large bone-in chicken breasts.
 And unlike the other grills, this one was specifically designed to be used both inside and outside.
 You can either place it on your counter for some indoor grilling (perfect for cold weather) or prop it on the pedestal stand for some outdoor cooking (summer grilling at its finest).

 What we love:

 - It has 240 square inches of cooking space so you can easily grill four large steaks at a time.

 - Easy clean up because the grill plate is removable and has non-stick coating.

 - The patented sloped design along with a center channel allows the grease and oil to drip down into a grease pan.